 Before using a video platform such as YouTube, or whenever you are doing market research for any paid video solution, it is recommended to have a look at the Voluntary Product Accessibility Template (VPAT) document that has been provided by the vendor.

 VPAT is a document that explains how an ICT solution meets the requirements that are included within the Section 508 compliance.
 A document template is maintained by the Information Technology Industry Council (ITIC), and includes certain questions that ICT providers need to answer.
 The list of questions are updated based on revised Section 508 requirements, EN 301 549 (for the EU), and W3C/WAI WCAG.

 Here's a section of the template as an example:

 VIDIZMO | Stream Accessible Video Content

 VIDIZMO is a video platform that allows you to host and stream accessible video content.
-The video player within the VIDIZMO application, allows users to enable/disable closed captions, navigate through keyboard shortcuts, download transcripts and access audio descriptions.
+The video player within the VIDIZMO application, allows users to enable/disable closed captions, navigate through keyboard shortcuts, download transcripts and upload audio descriptions (as separate files or as multiple tracks in one video).
 You can generate closed captions and transcripts automatically through AI services from Azure or AWS.
 See below or watch the video on our platform to see all accessibility features:

-VIDIZMO, through professional services, can have accessibility features developed based on your tailored requirements.
+VIDIZMO, through professional services, can have accessibility features developed for video streaming based on your tailored requirements.